fossabot/grenadier/docs/localPostgresSetup.md

 # Local Postgres Setup

-RedwoodJS uses a SQLite database by default.
+Grenadier uses an SQLite database by default.
 While SQLite makes local development easy, you're likely going to want to run the same database setup you use on production.
 Here's how to set up Postgres.